 If the starting amount is higher than the nSP level, the amount above the nSP level will be paid on top of the nSP.
 This amount is called a "protected payment" and increases each year with the Consumer Prices Index (CPI).
+One in six recent recipients of the new State Pension also receive a protected payment.

 If the starting amount is less than the nSP level, each qualifying year accrued after April 2016 will be added on top of the starting amount until reaching SPa or the full nSP amount.
-Each year adds £6.32 a week to retirement income (£221.20 divided by 35, as of 2024/25).4
+Each year adds £6.58 a week to retirement income $(£230.25 \text{ divided by } 35, \text{ as of } 2024/25).^4$